 At our church, everyone is invited to receive Communion (though you’re just as welcome to sit it out if you like).
 Our priest will invite you to the altar: at St. Philip’s, we take the bread in our hand and eat it, then take the cup from the server’s hand and drink from it.
 Those who wish to receive only bread are welcome to do that.

-Our 2018 Christmas Eucharist schedule is as follows:
+Our 2018 Christmas Eucharist schedule was as follows:

 - Christmas Eve Eucharist with Music, Mon., Dec.
 24, 4 p.m. and 10 p.m.